addUsername/LOC/README.md

 Have fun!

-PD: if you want to see same feedback run it writting something like "java -jar "LOC.jar"", if not just double-click that jar file
+PD: if you want to see same feedback, run it writting something like "java -jar "LOC.jar"", if not just double-click that jar file

 <img src="screenshot.jpg"/>